Arriving for the Day

 Only qualifications, course titles and names are read out.

 Usually, there is an Honorary Graduand presented for an honorary award in each ceremony.
 A Chancellor's medal may also be awarded.
-We also present The Warwick Award for Teaching Excellence during the ceremonies and the Outstanding Student Contribution Awards.
+We also present The Warwick Awards for Teaching Excellence (WATE), The Warwick Awards for Personal Tutoring Excellence (WAPTE), The Warwick Awards for Public Community Engagement (WAPCE) and the Outstanding Student Contribution Awards during the ceremonies.

 Yes.
 The University's official photographers, Ede and Ravenscroft, will be present on the day to take your official photographs should you wish (read more).